Many will remember 2020 for what was lost.

 But we can’t overlook the significant investment of federal resources for programs to support people with mental illness and substance use disorders and the organizations that provide life-saving treatment and services in thousands of communities across the country.

-In a challenging year, the behavioral health community notched a big win just before the calendar flipped.
+In a challenging year, the behavioral health community notched a big win just before the

 Due in part to the tireless advocacy efforts of the National Council and its member organizations, Congress approved a $2.4 trillion spending package that included $1.4 trillion in appropriations for fiscal year 2021 and $900 billion for COVID-19 relief.